About Address Books

 Now you can create two connection records in your address book that cover these two scenarios.
 One record (let's call it "My PC - LAN") will have the IP address of the remote PC as the destination address.
 The other record (let's call it "My PC - Internet") will have the Internet-ID of the remote computer as the destination address.

 The two records may have different connection properties.
 For example, since connection over a LAN is the fastest by definition you might want to increase the color depth in the "My PC - LAN" connection properties up to the maximum of 24 bits (TrueColor).
 Conversely, in the "My PC - Internet" connection properties you can decrease the color depth to 8 bits to accommodate to not-so-fast Internet access.
 Having two different records for the same remote PC will save you time adjusting the properties each time you connect from a different place (e.g. a local network vs. an Internet cafe).

 Under the hood

-.xml file.
+Technically each book is a single XML file.
 When you first install the Viewer, the program automatically creates a blank address book for you called "General address book".
 By default, the general address book file is stored in this location:

 C:\Users\<user>\AppData\Roaming\Remote Utilities Files\connections_4.xml.